Cathy Davey: Career

 Davey's third album, The Nameless, was released on 7 May 2010 (Ireland), with contributions from Conor J. O'Brien and Neil Hannon.
 Lead single "Little Red" was released on 21 April 2010 and followed by an Irish tour in May.
 Davey performed on The Late Late Show on 23 April 2010.
 She performed at Oxegen 2010 in July.
 On 16 July 2010, to promote the second single from The Nameless album, Davey released a download only EP for "Army of Tears".
 The EP features three tracks: the original track "Army of Tears", a previously unreleased track "The Wandering" and a demo version of "Army of Tears".

-Davey's fourth studio album New Forest is released on 9 September 2016.
-The first track revealed from the new album is The Pattern.
+Davey's fourth studio album New Forest was released on 9 September 2016.
+The first track revealed from the new album was 'The Pattern'.

 Davey performed 'Chrysocoma' on RTÉ One's The Late Late Show on 23 September 2016.

 Other appearances

 Davey has appeared on the Autamata track "Cloud Seekers", taken from the album My Sanctuary.
 She has worked with Elbow.
 She dueted with Gavin Glass on the track "Rag Doll".
 She sang a song called "Cannonballs" on a 2005 CD titled Faction One, released by record label Faction.
 She appears on the David Turpin track "Red Elk".
 She lent her vocals to the 2008 charity album Even Better Than the Disco Thing, on which she performed a cover of Donna Summer's "I Feel Love".
 Tony Clayton-Lea recommended the song be downloaded alongside Lisa Hannigan's cover version of "Upside Down".
 She performed guest vocals on the track "The Sweet Spot" from The Duckworth Lewis Method's eponymous album and three tracks on Bang Goes the Knighthood, Neil Hannon's 2010 album as The Divine Comedy.
 She also supported R.E.M. during their Live Rehearsal shows at the Olympia Theatre, Dublin in summer 2007.
 Davey hosted Songs That Scare Children at the Spiegeltent during the Dublin Fringe Festival in September 2008.
 Her music is available to download from the PlayStation SingStore.
 She was involved in efforts to raise funds in the aftermath of the 2010 Haiti earthquake.
 Davey's song 'Rescue' has been used in the ABC TV series The Gates.
 Her song 'Holy Moly' is played at the end of The Disappearance of Alice Creed.